-Kristel Muciño is WOLA’s Director of Communications and a member of WOLA’s management team.
+Kristel Muciño is WOLA’s Vice President for Communications and Marketing and a member of WOLA’s management team.
 She works with each of WOLA’s programs and experts to develop strategic communications and advocacy on particular issues and for the organization as a whole.
 She oversees digital strategy, multimedia projects, and media relations.

 Ms. Muciño recently led WOLA through a rebranding process, which reimagined WOLA’s descriptors, visual identity and website, to continue to grow WOLA’s profile and showcase its expertise.
 As head of WOLA’s communications team since 2009, she has greatly expanded the organization’s outreach and impact through key contacts with major news outlets and through the use of diverse media platforms.
 Ms. Muciño has also led WOLA to develop key relationships with celebrities, artists, and the cultural sector on innovative advocacy projects.